eunchangchoi/eunchangchoi.github.io/index.md

    Data Ethics in relation to Automated Decision-making, Predictive Analytics <br> Digital Public Sphere for Democracy, Algorithmic Activism <br>
    Pharmaceutical Patents and Global Health Inequality: Access to Medicines <br>
-   The Cultural History of Intellectual Property Law <br>
+   The Cultural History of Intellectual Property Law and Science<br>